Øljusjøane

 Øljusjøane is a lake in Hemsedal Municipality (in Buskerud county) and Lærdal Municipality (in Vestland county), Norway.
 The 8.45 km2 lake is located at an elevation of 1335 m above sea level.
 It sits about 15 km southeast of the village of Borgund and the European route E16 highway.
 The lake Eldrevatnet is 4 km to the north.
 The lake Juklevatnet and the mountain Høgeloft are both about 12 km to the northeast.

 Øljusjøane has a hydroelectric dam at the north end which directs water to a power station nearby.
-The water eventually goes into the Mørkedøla river.
+The water eventually goes into the Mørkedøla river, a tributary of the Lærdalselvi river.